Calcifer2002/Trace-n-Learn--typ/technical_manual/technical_manual.md

 The System architecture consists of Firebase and the App itself.
 The data storage and auth takes place within firebase and the above diagram is a detailed view of the data flow between them

-<b>App<b> - The application takes the user data, parses it into a form it can reuse and feed it to firebase database.
+**App** - The application takes the user data, parses it into a form it can reuse and feed it to firebase database.

-<b>Database<b> - The database stores the data and makes it usable when ever the app requires it.
+**Database** - The database stores the data and makes it usable when ever the app requires it.

 <br><br>